ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_android/guide.en-gb.md

 ---
-title: "MX Plan - Configuring an email address in Gmail for Android"
+title: "MX Plan - Configure your email account on Gmail for Android"
 excerpt: "Find out how to configure an MX Plan email address on Android, via the Gmail app"
 updated: 2023-12-15
 ---